Is it a Project or a Program?

 Think a program is just a really big project?
 Think again.
 While they’re both great to work on, programs and projects actually have several different characteristics.
 Instead of lining them up side by side in a static checklist, let’s look at how they’re different – and how they’re the same – so you can apply the concepts to your own programs and projects.

-- Structure: A project is well-defined.
-You know what you are doing and the Project Charter sets out exactly what the scope and objectives are for the project.
+- Structure: A project is well-defined, with a Project Charter that spells out exactly what the scope and objectives are for the project.
 A program tends to have greater levels of uncertainty.
 The team is also bigger.
 The program team are supervising and coordinating the work on a number of projects so while the core team may not have that many people in, the wider team includes the project managers and all the project team members.

 - Effort: This is the most significant difference between projects and programs.
 A project represents a single effort.
 It is a group of people forming a team working towards a common goal.
 A program is different; it is a collection of projects.
 Together all the projects form a cohesive package of work.
 The different projects are complimentary and help the program achieve its overall objectives.
 There are likely to be overlaps and dependencies between the projects, so a program manager will assess these and work with the project managers concerned to check that overall the whole program progresses smoothly.

 - Duration: Some projects do go on for several years but most of the projects you’ll work on will be shorter than that.
 On the other hand, programs are definitely longer.
 As they set out to deliver more stuff, they take longer.
 Programs tend to be split into tranches or phases.
 Some projects are also split like this, but not all projects last long enough to be delivered in multiple phases.